The Containment Game in the plane: between the Firefighter Problem and Conway's Angel Problem: Introduction

 \subsection{Related work}

+\textbf{Conway's Angel problem.} The origin of Conway's Angel problem is somewhat obscure.
+Variants are mentioned by Martin Gardner as early as '74~\cite{gardner1974mathematical}, where credit is given to D. Silverman and R. Epstein.
+In its current transformation, the problem first appeared in the classical monograph by Berlkamp, Conway and Guy~\cite{berlekampwinningways}*{Section 19}.
+Conway~\cite{conway1996angel} later showed that an angel of speed $1$ loses.
+Several years later, Kutz~\cite{kutz2004angel} showed that an angel of speed $2-\epsilon$ loses for every $\epsilon>0$.
+In the meantime, the problem of showing that an angel of high enough speed wins acquired some notoriety, until finally in '07 four independent papers by Bowditch~\cites{bowditch2007angel}, Gács~\cites{gacs2007angel}, Kloster~\cites{kloster2007solution} and Máthé~\cites{mathe2007angel} we able to show it, thus resolving the original problem.
+In fact, the latter two showed that speed $2$ is sufficient.

-\textbf{The firefighter problem. }Ever since it's introduction in 1995~\cite{hartnell1995firefighter}, Hartnell's Firefighter Problem has been the subject of study in diverse contexts.
-The case of infinite $G$ studied here has been studied for the triangular grid $\Ztr$, where Dean et al.~\cite{dean2021firefighting} improved upon a result of Gavenčiak, Kratochvíl, and Pra\l{}at~\cite{gavenvciak2014firefighting}, showing that a single firefighter per turn plus one additional firefighter at some turn are sufficient to contain a single fire source.
-It has been conjectured that this bound is tight and $q_{\Ztr}=(1,\infty)$, but currently no rigorous proof is available.
-Indeed, understanding the problem on the triangular and hexagonal lattices remain important open problems in this topic.
+\textbf{The Firefighter Problem.} Ever since it's introduction in 1995~\cite{hartnell1995firefighter}, Hartnell's Firefighter Problem has been the subject of study in diverse contexts, as a model for expanding phenomena.
+Beyond $\ZZ$ and $Z\square Z$ where the problem has been resolved in \cite{feldheim20133}, the case of planar infinite $G$ considered here (where constant $\str$ makes sense) has been studied also for the triangular grid $\Ztr$, where Dean et al.~\cite{dean2021firefighting} improved upon a result of Gavenčiak, Kratochvíl, and Pra\l{}at~\cite{gavenvciak2014firefighting}, showing that a single firefighter per turn plus one additional firefighter at some turn are sufficient to contain a single fire source.
+It has been conjectured that this bound is tight and $q_{\Ztr}=(1,\infty)$.
+Indeed, by now the problem of finding tight bounds for winning on the triangular and hexagonal lattices gained some notoriety and remains widely open.
+In addition, the problem on a slab $G=\Z\boxtimes\Z\boxtimes[k]$ has been studied by Deutsch, Hod and the first author, who showed $q_G=(3k,\infty)$.

-The problem on a slab $G=\Z\boxtimes\Z\boxtimes[k]$ has been studied by Deutsch, Hod and the first author, who showed $q_G=(3k,\infty)$.
-Amir, Baldasso, and Kozma~\cite{AMIR2020112077} have obtained asymptotic bounds on the critical growth for the number of firefighters required to contain any finite starting fire on Cayley graphs of polynomial growth, tight up to a constant, improving earlier results of Develin and Hartke~\cite{develin2007fire} and Dyer, Martinez-Pedroza and Thorne~\cite{dean2021firefighting} for $\Z^d$.
-Other relations to group theory have been studied by Amir, Baldasso, Gerasimova, and Kozma in~\cite{amir2023fire}.
+On $\Z^d$, where growing $\str=\str(t)$ is required to win against large starting occupied sets, rough bounds were obtained by Develin and Hartke~\cite{develin2007fire}.
+The problem has also been studied on Cayley graphs.
+Dyer, Martinez-Pedroza and Thorne~\cite{dyer2017coarse} showed that the critical growth rate of the critical $\str$ is roughly invariant under quasi-isometries.
+The same authors have also obtained bounds on the critical growth for the number of firefighters required to contain any finite starting fire on Cayley graphs of polynomial growth in \cite{dean2021firefighting}.
+This was later improved by Amir, Baldasso, and Kozma~\cite{AMIR2020112077}, to obtain bounds that are tight up to a constant.
+The problem has also been studied for Cayley graphs of exponentially growing groups \cite{MR3997950} and on groups of intermediate growth \cite{amir2022branching}.
+Other questions relating the game to group theory have been studied \cites{amir2023fire,MR4549803}.